Cray-HPE/docs-csm/operations/spire/Update_Spire_Intermediate_CA_Certificate.md

 will replace the certificate with a new one.
 If this process fails you can take the manual steps listed below in order to update the certificate.

-## How to obtain the expiration date for the Spire intermediate CA
+## Obtain the Expiration Date for the Spire Intermediate CA

 To obtain the expiration date of the Spire intermediate CA certificate, run the following command on a node that has access to kubectl (Such as ncn-m001)